sagarBoraiah/Plivo/README.md

 ## Prerequisites

-1. ExpressJS: Express is a Node.js web application framework that provides a robust set of features for web and mobile applications.
+1. **ExpressJS**: Express is a Node.js web application framework that provides a robust set of features for web and mobile applications.
 To install Express first update your package.json file and run the npm installation.

 Installation